getodk/docs/shared-src/docs-tech-guide.rst

    .. admonition:: Your first issue

-      The very first issue you should work on as a new ODK Docs contributor is `Issue 96 --- Line Edits`_.
+      The very first issue you should work on as a new ODK-X Docs contributor is `Issue 19 --- Line Edits`_.
       The issue is very simple:

       1. Find a typo.